 On the Wi-Fi / Client page, you can configure the router as a client to connect to a wireless access point or to a WISP.
+To configure the 2.4GHz band or 5GHz band, go to the relevant tab.

-Figure 88.
+Figure 90.
 The page for configuring the client mode.